CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `mutations`                 | Grants the mutation/trait ID.
 Note: enchantments effects added this way won't stack, due how mutations work.
 `ench_effects`              | Grants the effect_id.
 Requires the `intensity` for the effect.

+All fields except for `type` and `id` are optional.
+This includes the otherwise obligatory `name` and `description`.
+If a name and description are set, they will be displayed in the EFFECTS tab.

 There are two possible syntaxes.
-The first is by defining an enchantment object and then referencing the ID, the second is by directly defining the effects as an inline enchantment of something (in this case, an item):
+The first is by defining an enchantment object and then referencing the ID, the second is by directly defining the inline enchantment inside something (in this case, an item):

 ```json
   {